Albania–Russia relations: Rift in the Communist Bloc

+By 1960, relations between the USSR and China had substantially declined.
 During the Sino-Soviet Split, Albania supported the People's Republic of China.
 This isolated them from the Soviet leadership, and started the Soviet-Albanian split.
+In 1960, Albania declined to criticize China despite Soviet pressure, which resulted in praise from China and Hoxha becoming increasingly critical of the Soviet Union.
+At a July 1960 plenum, Hoxha spoke against what he deemed as ideological mistakes by the Soviets.

+Later in 1960, Hoxha described the Soviet ambassador to Albania as a saboteur and criticized Soviet leadership at a meeting of the communist parties in the Soviet Union.

+Hoxha made working visits to Moscow in 1960 and 1961.

-After additional sharp exchanges between Soviet and Chinese delegates over Albania at the Communist Party of the Soviet Union's Twenty-Second Party Congress in October 1961, Soviet premier Nikita Khrushchev lambasted the Albanians for executing a pregnant, pro-Soviet member of the Albanian Labor Party's Politburo, and the Soviet Union finally broke diplomatic relations with Albania in December.
+Khrushchev criticized Albania during Communist Party of the Soviet Union's Twenty-Second Party Congress in October 1961.
+Maintaining that Albania would not be subject to the Soviet Union, in November 1961, Hoxha famously stated that Albanians "would eat grass – if necessary – rather than sell themselves for thirty silverlings."
+Khrushchev lambasted the Albanians for executing a pregnant, pro-Soviet member of the Albanian Labor Party's Politburo, and the Soviet Union finally broke diplomatic relations with Albania in December.
 Moscow then withdrew all Soviet economic advisers and technicians from the country, including those at work on the Palace of Culture, and halted shipments of supplies and spare parts for equipment already in place in Albania.
 In addition, the Soviet Union continued to dismantle its naval installations on Sazan Island, a process that had begun even before the break in relations.

 The split resulted in the loss of the Soviet Union's largest naval base Pashaliman in southern Albania and the Mediterranean Sea.

-China
+Impact of Albania's relations with China

-Communist China compensated Albania for the loss of Soviet economic support, by supplying about 90% of the parts, foodstuffs, and other goods the Soviet Union had promised.
+China compensated Albania for the loss of Soviet economic support, by supplying about 90% of the parts, foodstuffs, and other goods the Soviet Union had promised.
 Beijing lent the Albanians money on more favorable terms than Moscow, and, unlike Soviet advisers, Chinese technicians earned the same low pay as Albanian workers and lived in similar housing.
-China also presented Albania with a powerful radio transmission station from which Tirana sang the praises of Joseph Stalin, Enver Hoxha, and Mao Zedong for decades.
-For its part, Albania offered China a beachhead in Europe and acted as Communist China's chief spokesman at the UN.
-To Albania's dismay, however, Chinese equipment and technicians were not nearly so sophisticated as the Soviet goods and advisers they replaced.
-A language barrier even forced the Chinese and Albanian technicians to communicate in Russian.
+China also presented Albania with a powerful radio transmission station.
+For its part, Albania offered China a beachhead in Europe and acted as a partner at the UN.
+Chinese equipment and technicians were not as sophisticated as the Soviet goods and advisers they replaced.
+Because of language barriers, Chinese and Albanian technicians communicated in Russian.
 Albanians no longer took part in Warsaw Pact activities or Comecon agreements.
 The other East European communist nations, however, did not break diplomatic or trade links with Albania.
-In 1964 the Albanians went so far as to seize the empty Soviet embassy in Tirana, and Albanian workers pressed on with construction of the Palace of Culture on their own.
+In 1964 the Albanian seized empty Soviet embassy in Tirana, and Albanian workers pressed on with construction of the Palace of Culture on their own.